Frederick Gustave Ameile Delisle Saphile Wooding Deane RAMC FRCS November 1870 to 31st October 1935

 I wish to thank Mr. Geoffrey Deane for taking the time to give us this information and allowing me into his home to take these pictures.
 We would also like to thank Sarah-Jane Card who sent some additional photographs.
 Her mother was Heather Sewell Wooding Deane who was born in Stanley in 1920, a month after the family arrived in the Falkland Islands.

-1 thought on “Frederick Gustave Ameile Delisle Saphile Wooding Deane RAMC FRCS Nov 1870 to 31 Oct 1935”
+2 responses to “Frederick Gustave Ameile Delisle Saphile Wooding Deane RAMC FRCS November 1870 to 31st October 1935”

 Your email address will not be published.
 Required fields are marked *